GreenfishK/DataCitation/README.md

 retrievable.
 It also makes clever use of the RDF* and SPARQL* concept[2] to timestamp data, thus version them, when a user, such as an ontology maintainer or data operator in general, performs write operations against the triple store.
 Moreover, it uses the same principles to retrieve historical data.
-To identify semantically identical queries and avoid double citations we use the W3C's SPARQL query algebra[3] to normalize the queries' algebra trees and back-translate them into SPARQL queries.
+To identify semantically identical queries we use the W3C's SPARQL query algebra[3] to normalize the queries' algebra trees and back-translate them into SPARQL queries.
 Then, we compute a checksum for each query in order to compare them against each other.
 Our main target actors are RDF data operators and researchers including publishers, whereas latter make use of data provided by former.
 We illustrate their use cases